seanMj/stopMASSkillersFromMASScasualtys/README.md

 Giving people more time to escape without being injured.
 Might be a bit dumb but

-I wanted to start somewhere after many hours on this problem sectioning it over from every perspective 😓🤮🤧 And it seemed that At any given time and any given position, there will always be safety spots from bullets Within any given snaked hallway, instead of a straight on static rectangular kill box, which now i look at a bit different. as this shouldn't even be a problem to begin with...
+I wanted to start somewhere after many hours on this problem sectioning it over from every perspective 😓🤮🤧 And while walking through the hallways of many types, seemed that At any given time and any given position, there will always be safety spots from bullets Within any given snaked hallway, instead of a straight on static rectangular kill box, which now I look at a bit different. as this shouldn't even be a problem to begin with...
 I'm just thinking its possible to stop/reduce/prevent this issue and as like... people?

        [In the most recent screen shot i put turky not turkey]

 Also adding lights along a hallway that direct away from gunshots so its not mass confusion, with a side of mass murderer.

 This seems stupid I know, but its a good start towards something better.

+By.
+Prisoner 619